Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Introduction

 One notable source of uncertainty in turbulence modeling, particularly for hypersonic flows, is the assumption of a constant turbulent Prandtl number throughout the boundary layer and across different Mach numbers.
 This assumption has been identified as a source of uncertainty in various studies, particularly those related to hypersonic flows~\cite{rumsey2010, aiken2022RANS}.
 Researchers have addressed this problem by introducing a variable turbulent Prandtl number formulation based on a two-equation model for enthalpy variance and its dissipation rate~\cite{xiao2007prt}.
 They demonstrated improvements in heat transfer prediction for flows involving separated regions and shock--wave/boundary-layer interactions.
 Therefore, there is a strong case for incorporating a modeling approach that considers variable turbulent Prandtl number along with Reynolds Stresses in the development of turbulence models specifically tailored for hypersonic flows.

 In the domain of data--driven turbulence modeling~\cite{duraisamy2019data}, machine learning methods have been predominantly employed over the past decade to systematically utilize data for the development of more robust and generalizable turbulence models~\cite{ling2016jfm, weatheritt2016jcp, wu2018prf, han2023equivariant}.
-Typically, these machine learning models have been trained using \emph{direct data} of closure terms (i.e. Reynolds stresses) obtained from high--fidelity simulations (e.g., DNS).
+Typically, these machine learning models have been trained using \textit{direct data} of closure terms (i.e. Reynolds stresses) obtained from high--fidelity simulations (e.g. DNS).
 However, the availability of such high--fidelity data is primarily limited to simple geometries or low Reynolds numbers.
 Furthermore, when trained turbulence models are coupled with RANS solvers, they often yield poor predictions of mean flow quantities~\cite{wu2019jfm}.
-This discrepancy arises due to inconsistencies between the training and prediction environments~\cite{duraisamy2021prf}.
-Therefore, it is desirable to utilize \emph{indirect data}, which encompasses quantities like velocity, temperature, lift coefficients, etc., within a model--consistent learning framework~\cite{duraisamy2021prf} that involves the RANS solvers in the training process.
+This discrepancy arises due to inconsistencies between the training and prediction environments.
+The inconsistencies may arise due to features mismatch between training and prediction, ill--conditioning of RANS equations with explicitly trained closure models, and error accumulation over time in prediction environment~\cite{duraisamy2021prf}.
+Therefore, it is desirable to utilize \textit{indirect data}, which encompasses quantities like velocity, temperature, lift coefficients, etc., within a model--consistent learning framework.
+A model-consistent learning framework ensures that the turbulence model is trained in a manner consistent with its intended use in actual simulations (e.g., within a RANS solver).
+Thus, this training process involves RANS solvers and requires solving an inverse problem to minimize the discrepancy between the model output and high-fidelity data.
 Numerous approaches have been proposed in this regard, including adjoint-based methods~\cite{holland2019adjoint,carlos2021adjoint}, ensemble-based learning~\cite{carlos2021ensemble}, symbolic regression~\cite{saidi2022symbolic}, and the ensemble Kalman method~\cite{zhang2022jfm}.
-In terms of directly modeling turbulent heat flux closure, a model--consistent approach based on gene-expression programming (GEP) has been employed to learn varying turbulent Prandtl number for an incompressible flow case, although the eddy viscosity term was not modeled in this approach~\cite{lav2021}.
+In terms of directly modeling turbulent heat flux closure, a model--consistent approach based on gene-expression programming (GEP) has been employed to learn varying turbulent Prandtl number for an incompressible flow case, although the eddy viscosity term was not learned in this approach~\cite{lav2021}.